rachitagrawal/ObjectClassification/Readme.txt

 How to run code?

-The python notebook explains all the details of the implementations.
+The python notebook has all the code and explains all the details of the implementations.

 >ipython notebook ObjectClassification.ipynb